Economy of Northern Ireland: Effects of the COVID-19 pandemic

+Restrictions were fully relaxed after two years in February 2022.

+The collapse of Stormont

+Stormont has been collapsed on six occasions in 25 years, most recently from February 2022 to February 2024.
+This has led to instability in the economy.

 Investment

-Foreign direct investment was restrained by The Troubles.
-Since the signing of the Good Friday Agreement, investment in Northern Ireland has increased significantly.
+Foreign direct investment was restrained by The Troubles; however, since the signing of the Good Friday Agreement, investment in Northern Ireland has increased significantly.
 Most investment has been focused in Greater Belfast and to a lesser extent Greater Derry.
-Major projects include the Victoria Square Shopping Centre Belfast City Centre.
-Titanic Quarter is a waterfront development under construction.
+Major projects have included the Victoria Square Shopping Centre Belfast City Centre and Titanic Quarter waterfront development.
 The Laganside Corporation was previously at the forefront of the redevelopment along the banks of the River Lagan.
 The Cathedral Quarter has also seen substantial investment.
 In Derry, the ILEX Urban Regeneration Company no longer exists.
 The area is 12th in terms of funding despite it being the second city.

+In 2024, key industries in Northern Ireland include aerospace, agriculture, construction, engineering, health technology, manufacturing, services and tourism.
+Finance and creative digital areas are also strong in Belfast.

 Agriculture

 Agriculture in Northern Ireland is heavily mechanised.
 In 2000, agriculture accounted for 2.4% of economic output in Northern Ireland, compared to 1% in the United Kingdom as a whole.
 As in the rest of the United Kingdom, livestock and dairy account for the majority of agricultural output.
 The main crops are potatoes, barley, and wheat.

+By 2021, Northern Ireland was self-sufficient in food production and was able to export more than half of its meat and crops to the rest of the UK and beyond.

 Manufacturing

 Machinery and equipment manufacturing, food processing, textile and electronics manufacturing are the leading industries.
 Other industries such as papermaking, furniture manufacturing, aerospace and shipbuilding are also important, concentrated mostly in the eastern parts of Northern Ireland.

 Northern Ireland experienced a period of steep manufacturing growth between 1998 and 2001.

 Engineering is the largest manufacturing sub-sector in Northern Ireland, particularly in the fields of aerospace and heavy machinery.
-Major employers are Moy Park, Spirit Aerosystems, Caterpillar and Seagate.
+Major employers are Moy Park, Spirit AeroSystems, Caterpillar and Seagate.

 Harland and Wolff, which in the early 20th century was the world's biggest shipbuilder, suffered from intense international competition during the 1970s and 1980s and declined rapidly.
 During the 1990s the company diversified into civil engineering and industrial fabrication, manufacturing bridges and oil platforms.
 The vast works on Queen's Island were downsized, with much of the land (including the slipway where RMS Titanic was built) sold off for redevelopment in the 2000s as the Titanic Quarter.
 H&W has not built a ship since 2003, but has seen workload increase through shipbreaking, ship repair and maintenance and conversion work.
 The company has also been active in the design and construction of offshore power generation equipment- both wind turbines and wave-action turbines.